 Methods of drying include drying in the shade, in the sunlight or with hot air.

 Once the pieces have been adequately dried, the unglazed pottery is placed inside the kiln and is fired at about 800℃ for approximately 10 to 15 hours.

 The porcelain will not return to clay after the bisque, so it is important to load the kiln after making careful checks.

 - 8. Undercoating

-Once bisque and decoration have ended, glaze is applied on top.
-There are various types of glaze, including black glaze and white matte glaze, and these are used according to the type of product.
+There are various types of glaze, including black glaze and white matte glaze, and these are used depend on the type of product.
 A wide variety of different glazes can be produced by changing the raw materials.
 There are also various techniques such as dripping and sink hanging, but typically this work is carried out by hand.

 - 10. Glost firing

 Again, before going into the process of glost firing, the same preliminary checks for scratches that were carried out at the bisque stage are repeated.
 If there are no problems, the kiln is loaded.

 The pieces are then fired at around 1,250 to 1,300℃ for approximately 20 hours.
 Mistakes are not allowed in this process, so the pieces are carefully, slowly fired.